-- Range exceeded - Battery voltage too low - Frequent, repeated operation of the remote control while not in range, which will require reprogramming by a workshop - Interference from higher-power radio waves from other sources
+- Range exceeded

+- Battery voltage too low

+- Frequent, repeated operation of the remote control while not in range, which will require reprogramming by a workshop

 Remote control battery replacement

 Replace the battery as soon as the range reduces.

 Batteries do not belong in household waste.
 They must be disposed of at an appropriate recycling collection point.